 - Increase net income per partner.

-Because of the strategic and political factors that exist in all law firms, profitability results must be communicated with careful consideration to increase the likelihood of adoption.
-Why?
 Consider the possibility that a client profitability report shows that the firm’s largest client is actually the least profitable.
 In addition to the obvious financial implications, this client may be attached to a very influential partner who will not appreciate this result very much.
 If care is not taken, this information may never see the light of day.